COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: SED modeling with \

 \subsection{Mock analysis}

-To assess the reliability of the parameters derived with \cigale, given the noise in the observations, we build a mock catalog mimicking the COSMOS-Web data sample, following the approach of \cite{Noll09,Buat14,Ciesla15}, and \citet{Boquien19}.
+To assess the reliability of the parameters derived with \cigale, given the noise in the observations, we built a mock catalog mimicking the COSMOS-Web data sample, following the approach of \cite{Noll09,Buat14,Ciesla15}, and \citet{Boquien19}.
 For each galaxy of this COSMOS-Web sample at $z<4$, we integrate the best-fit template obtained from a first \cigale\ run on the same set of filters as the original catalog.
-Then, these mock flux densities are perturbed by adding a randomly selected noise from a Gaussian distribution, with the Gaussian's standard deviation $\sigma$ corresponding to the observed photometric error associated with the studied galaxy in this filter.
-We then run the code on this synthetic sample where all the parameters are known to compare the \textit{true} and estimated synthetic values of the properties.
+Then, these mock flux densities are perturbed by adding a randomly selected noise from a Gaussian distribution, with the Gaussian standard deviation $\sigma$ corresponding to the observed photometric error associated with the studied galaxy in this filter.
+We then run the code on this synthetic sample where all the parameters are known to compare the true and estimated synthetic values of the properties.
+We stress that we applied the same CIGALE configuration as used for the data, including the 10\% uncertainties in the simulated photometry.
 Figure~\ref{mock_N-levels} shows the results of the mock analysis for our COSMOS-Web galaxy sample.
 We find a good agreement for both the stellar mass and the SFR.
-The absolute bias on the instantaneous SFR (here defined as the SFH in the first bin of 10\,Myr) and the stellar mass are lower than 0.14 and 0.04\,dex, respectively.
+The absolute bias on the instantaneous SFR (here defined as the SFH in the first bin of 10\,Myr) and the stellar mass is lower than 0.14 and 0.04\,dex, respectively.
 The dispersion (measured via the median absolute deviation $\sigma_{\textrm{MAD}}$) is relatively low for the stellar mass ($\sim0.06$\,dex) and remains lower than $\sim0.18$\,dex on the SFR indicator.